Couples’ Weekend Escape to the St. Croix Valley

 Date-worthy dining in the St. Croix Valley.
 Two top-notch restaurants with outdoor seating earn the drive up on their own.

 Tangled Up in Blue, Taylors Falls, MN

 Eclectic and unique.
 It’s written right on the door and is an apt description of Tangled Up in Blue.
 True to its name, a barrage of blue décor awaits inside this cozy and intimate setting where patrons are treated with a friendly familiarity, like guests in a home.
 The ever-changing menu specializes in steak and seafood and introduces pleasant surprises with each visit.
 If the wait at the table seems a little on the long side, it’s only because the food is cooked up fresh at the point of ordering.
 Fans rave over the beef wellington and bananas foster, flamed tableside.
 Reservations are suggested, but not required.

 Dalles House, St. Croix Falls, WI

 Somehow, the Dalles House in St. Croix Falls manages to be both throw-back and contemporary: plush red velvet chairs and draperies (along with a few classic dishes) maintain a 1950s-era supper club vibe, while live music on Saturdays, innovative drinks and a menu for all palates keep the place modern.
-When Pioneer Press TwinCities.com asked readers to vote for their favorite area patios, the Dalles House weighed in at #6.
+When Pioneer Press TwinCities.com asked readers to vote for their favorite area patios, the Dalles House made the list.
 Go for the ambiance and friendly service and stay for cocktails in the art deco-style lounge and bands on the outdoor stage.

 The article "5 Outdoor Adventures for Two" was produced by Linda Shober Marketing & Design, and written by Karen Lawrence.
 Linda Shober Marketing & Design is located in the St. Croix Valley and speciales in providing content, strategy, management, design, and creative for digital and traditional marketing projects.